 - Spread a teaspoon or so of the mustard mixture on the underside of the chicken, and broil chicken thighs another 5 minutes.

 - Turn the chicken again, and spread the remaining mixture on the skin side.

 - Broil until mustard begins to brown and skin side gets crispy, another 5 minutes.

 - Using a meat thermometer, make sure chicken registers 160-165 degrees F, and the juices run clear.
 Put the thermometer in the thickest portion of the thigh.
 And make sure it is not touching bone.

 - At this point, the chicken should be done.
 (There may be the slightest trace of pink near the bone; If it is not done, turn off the broiler and leave the chicken in the oven 4-5 more minutes or so.)

-- Let the chicken rest or 5-10 minutes before serving.
+- Let the broiled chicken thighs rest or 5-10 minutes before serving.
 Garnish with fresh minced parsley.

 If you like this recipe, you should try our Parmesan Crusted Chicken Thighs